 Ranch Potato Salad

-1 red bell pepper, chopped (any color bell pepper will do)
+- 1 red bell pepper, chopped (or any color will do)

 - Cut the potatoes in bite-sized pieces, and boil until just fork tender.
 (They will have some carry-over cooking - you just don't want them to be "mushy".
 Drain, and spread out on a cookie sheet to cool.
 (You can also roast the potatoes, too.
 Just toss them with a little olive oil, salt and pepper and roast them until done.
 Also allow them to cool before making the salad.)

 - While the potatoes are cooling, you can make the dressing.
 In a large bowl, combine the Greek yogurt, salt and Ranch Seasoning.
 Mix well - it will be a little thick.
 (You can always use a little water or milk to thin it out, if you like, but the natural liquid from the chopped veggies will also thin it out a little.)

 - Add the cooled potatoes and chopped veggies and bacon to the bowl, and toss well to make sure everything is coated with the dressing.
 Taste for seasoning - you might want to add a little more salt or Ranch Seasoning.